 In this exclusive, extended, interview edit, Carl Palmer chats about his formative years and the influence of his musical family in terms of career direction.
 (9:14)

-The full interview with Carl is broadcast on Get Ready to ROCK!
+The full interview with Carl was broadcast on Get Ready to ROCK!
 Radio on Sunday 17 June at 18:00 GMT.

 BMG [Release date 29.06.18]

 In June 2016, Carl Palmer was supposed to be celebrating his 50th anniversary as a professional musician.
 Instead, when he played the Olympia Theatre in Florida, it became a tribute to the recently departed Keith Emerson.

 This gig is commemorated on the accompanying DVD which also features special guests Steve Hackett and Mark Stein (Vanilla Fudge).
 The CD is recorded in New York two years previously.

 As a package, whilst a celebration of former lives, it still elevates Carl Palmer as percussionist par excellence.
 We saw him at HRH Prog last year and it was quite clear that he still has the enthusiasm and energy and with his younger journeymen, Paul Bielatowicz (guitar) and Simon Fitzpatrick (bass/Chapman Stick).